UCD-Animal-Genomics-Group/lanc_enrichment/README.md

-# Local Ancestry - mt Gene Enrichment
+# rLocal Ancestry - mt Gene Enrichment

 *For project on enrichment of mitochondrial genes.*